LIAAD/tls-covid19/README.md

 ## How

 To create this dataset, we take advantage of liveblogs, a webpage where news media outlets offer a daily live coverage about an ongoing event.
 Each liveblog (usually with a different URL) consists of a set of news stories and a set of key moments.
 The key moments stories are manually selected by journalists from the whole set of news articles, thus giving rise to the ground-truth timeline.

-Data from *Público* is obtained through an API.
-Liveblogs from *Observador* are collected using an API and the [Newspaper 3k](https://newspaper.readthedocs.io/) python library.
-Data from *CNN* and *The Guardian* is collected through the Newspaper 3k.
+## Data Sources

+We consider two Portuguese news sources, *Público* and *Observador*, and two English news sources, *CNN* and *The Guardian*.

 As a rule-of-thumb, we consider the beginning of the liveblog coverage as the start time-period.
 For instance, *Público* liveblog is tracked since March 16, 2020, *Observador* since January 30, 2020 *CNN* since January 22, 2020 and *The Guardian* since January 24, 2020.
 Our aim is to continue expanding the dataset with further articles and possibly new topics until the end of the outbreak and/or the end of the liveblogs’ coverage.
 We anticipate that as the pandemic evolves, the amount of data collected will grow significantly.